steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/06_Management_Zones_by_application/README.md

 ## View the guestbook app in Dynatrace

-- Switch to the Dynatrace console, in the Services view , you will see 2 new services
+- Switch to the Dynatrace console, in the <b>Services</b> view , you will see 2 new services
-- In the Technologies view, you will also see new Technologies associated to the guestbook app processes (Apache HTTP Server, PHP and Redis)
+- In the <b>Technologies</b> view, you will also see new technologies associated to the guestbook app processes (Apache HTTP Server, PHP and Redis)
-- Select one of these 2 services and drill-down to the underlying process group.
+- Select one of those 2 services and drill-down to the underlying process group.
 Expand the properties and take a look.

 ![guestbook_dt_services](assets/guestbook_dt_services.png)

 ## Create Management Zones based on process property

-We want to be able to easily segregate views of `SockShop` and `guestbook`.
+We want to be able to easily segregate views of <b>Sock Shop</b> and <b>guestbook</b>.
 This is done by leveraging <b>Management Zones</b>.

-The `product` tag (based on the pod label) is a good candidate as a condition for the Management Zone rule.
+The `product` tag (based on the pod label) is a good candidate as a condition for the <b>Management Zone</b> rule.

-- Go in Settings -> Preferences -> Management Zones.
+- Go in <i>Settings -> Preferences -> Management Zones</i>.
 Click <b>Add Management Zones</b>.
 - We will start with Sock Shop.
 Enter a name for the Management Zone : `app:sockshop`
 - Click <b>Add new rule</b>